ronishi1/airtable_translation/README.md

 * **languages** is the languages that this record should be translated into.
 The translation will only happen for a record if the language specified in the config for this table matches one of the languages in this column.

 #### Count Table
 The count table serves to keep track of character counts for the translations.
 It keeps track of how many records and characters were translated for what table and by what service (IBM or Google).
+These character counts are tracked in order to not go over the free tier limits for IBM or Google.
+To check if you are near the monthly limit of around **1,500,000 characters**, change the view for this table to **Monthly** in order to see the characters translation for the month.

 * **name** is the name of the table that the translations were done in
 * **date** is the date when the translation was executed